 Staircases are also a no-go, as they risk diminishing the altar’s energy and have you walk all over it every time you go up or down the stairs.
 Oh, and it’s best not to place your altar in a bathroom or against a toilet wall, as that’s considered disrespectful towards the divinity or spiritual energy you are working with!

-What to choose as an altar
+what to choose as an alter

 You don’t need to overthink this, as really, an altar can be anything you want!
 A shelf, a mantlepiece, a corner, a small desk, a footstool, or a windowsill --or, well, if you’re lucky enough to have a spare room, it could be an entire meditation space!
 Whatever the spot and material of your choosing may be, all you need to make sure of is that it sparks joy when you pass by it or sit down next to it.
 A home altar should be a welcoming space, and it should feel inviting and recharging to be near your own.

-What to put on your altar
+what to put on your alter

 Plants symbolise life, which makes them a great addition to your home altar.
 Crystals, spiritual imagery, candles, statues, ringing bells, and essential oils are all common objects to be found atop a personal altar, as are pictures of loved ones or inspiring ones such as those you’d use for a vision board.
 You can have a meditation bowl on hand, or any lucky trinkets you might feel an affinity for, and of course, any divination and inspirational books you come back to from time to time ––just make sure to keep it all neat and tidy, as a cluttered and dirty space won’t be much use.

 As we’ve seen, you can use a home altar for a number of personal purposes, but whatever your chosen aim might be, it’s always good to set some clear intentions and make sure you’re approaching your altar practice with as much conscience and purpose as you can.